-I bill at $70 an hour, sans nickel and diming.
-I also offer discounts for clients who’d like to reserve 50 hours or more.
+I bill at $90 an hour, sans nickel and diming.
+I also offer discounts for clients who’d like to reserve 40 hours or more over a period of time.
 Terms and availability for those deals vary, and we can talk through them if you’d like.

 Can you bill a flat fee?

 Most of my work is billed at time and materials, but I’m happy to invoice on a project-fee basis when the scope is clear enough that I can reasonably estimate how much time I’ll need.

 So you do estimates?

 I do estimates.
 Most of my clients don’t request them after a project or two, but for a first project or fiftieth, if we can define what’s involved, I can get you a decent prediction of what it will cost and commit to billing there or below.

 I'm happy to take credit card payments for a small surcharge (determined by the service we'd use).
 Most clients pay by check, but I'm very flexible on billing and payment.